Arne-Voigt/MDFconnect_example/README.md

 ## read mdf file with signal parser

-imports data from testWrite.mdf file into the matlab workspace, run:
+imports data from testWrite.mdf file into the matlab workspace, while renaming the signals through a dedicated function, run:
 ```
 readMdf_withNameParser()
 ```